Gigaspaces/xap-docs/site/content/sbp/tableau.markdown

 **Space setup:**

 - Make sure you have a running Datagrid and you have access to it.
-To start a Data Grid use the following command:
+To start a Data Grid follow the instructions provided in (insightedge basics>local machine setup) or :

 ```bash
 <XAP-HOME>/bin/gs-agent.sh